kmrprasad/HCP_SCN_FirstBreak/README.md

 Code also relies on Brain Connectivity Toolbox https://sites.google.com/site/bctnet/ In article we have six groups but these codes only show two groups for simplicity and clarity.

-Contact first author Madison Lewis (mtl47@pitt.edu) if there are any questions or to request sample data from morphometric measures of parcellations.
+Contact first author Madison Lewis (mtl47@pitt.edu) if there are any questions.
+Data Sharing: Please see manuscript for data sharing policy.